double-blind-reviewing/double-blind-reviewing.github.io/README.md

 are hidden from authors.

-* _At least partially double-blind_ means that author identities and affiliations are not revealed for papers prior to the submission of _initial_ paper reviews, and reviewer identities are hidden from authors.
+* _At least partially double-blind_ means that author identities and affiliations are not revealed to reviewers for papers prior to the submission of _initial_ paper reviews, and reviewer identities are hidden from authors.

 * _Fully double-blind_ means that "double-blind to accept" is
 employed.
-That is, author identities and affiliations are not revealed _to reviewers_ until the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).
-In cases where the CFP does not explicitly state the use of full double-blind reviewing, this status has been verified directly with the program chair(s).
+That is, author identities and affiliations are not revealed to reviewers until the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).

+In cases where the CFP does not explicitly state the use of blind reviewing (or whether it is fully double-blind or not), this status has been verified directly with the program chair(s).

 | Conference | At least partially double-blind? | Fully double-blind (blind to accept)? | CFP or similar |
 | :--        | :--:      | :--:    | :--           |